rickballard/CoCivium/discussions/What_Does_Civium_Look_Like_Day_One.md

-# What Does CoCivium Look Like Day One?
+# What Does CoCivium™ Look Like Day One?

 **Characters:**
 Naresh (a city planner, likes to imagine futures)